Mike Duggan: Third term

 Duggan was re-elected for a third term in the 2021 Detroit mayoral election.

-In March 2022, Duggan gave his state of the city address.
-His speech addressed several policy topics that he planned to tackle during his term.
-The first few months of his term also saw Duggan reveal a new proposed city budget which was approved.
+In the first few months, Duggan unveiled a new proposed city budget, which was subsequently approved by the city council.

 Previously, during Duggan's second term as Mayor in 2019 the Detroit Incinerator built in 1989 was shut down.
 The Incinerator had caused many health problems in neighboring areas and was also a source of air pollution.
-During the last couple of years in operation its pollution emissions where 750 times higher than the standards.
-On May 24, 2022 Duggan announced that the Incinerator will be demolished.
-Homrich will be the company to demolish the Incinerator and state in their proposal that the demolition will lead to a revenue of $1.3 million in salvaged metals and other materials for the Greater Detroit Resource Recovery Authority (GDRRA).
+During its last several years in operation, its pollution emissions were 750 times higher than the standards.
+On May 24, 2022 Duggan announced that the Incinerator would be demolished.
+The company tasked with the demolition estimated that the demolition would produce a revenue of $1.3 million in salvaged metals and other materials for the Greater Detroit Resource Recovery Authority (GDRRA).

 In November 2022, Duggan announced changes to key staff in his administration.

 One of the initiatives Duggan is focusing on is affordable housing.
 Mayor Duggan and other city Council Members developed a $203 million plan to provide affordable housing for Detroit residents.
 The money got divided between seven services and programs, including homeowner assistance programs, apartment building rehabs, and a Detroit Housing Services division.
 The goal is to convert vacant apartment buildings into rental housing, expedite the approval process for affordable housing projects, help landlords bring properties into compliance, and more.
 Duggan believes this plan is "one of the most comprehensive strategies for providing affordable housing."
 However, the $203 million is not an annual allocation and is only for 2022.